Table of contents

 SLS 3D printing in general

 Desktop SLS printers are limited to plastics when it comes to material choice.
 However, when using larger, more expensive powder industrial 3D printers, it is possible to 3D print metal powder.
-Find out more in our metal 3D printing guide.
+Some industrial SLS 3D printers are also able to 3D print ceramics.

 Sintratec’s PA12 powder.